 • Garnishing of wages

-• Your loan holder taking you to court
+• The loan holder taking you to court

 • Inability to sell or purchase assets such as real estate

-• Withholding of your academic transcript from your school until loans are repaid
+• Withholding of your academic transcript until loans are repaid

-• Seeking repayment from the cosigners of your loan
+• Seeking repayment from the cosigners of the loan (if there are any cosigners)

 • Calls, letters, and notifications from debt collectors

-• Legal action from the lender, suing you or your cosigner
+• Legal action from the lender, such as suing the borrower or their cosigner

-To avoid these negative consequences, one option for borrowers struggling to pay is student loan deferment.
+To avoid these negative consequences, one option for borrowers struggling to pay federal student loans is deferment.

 Who Is Eligible for Student Loan Deferment?

-To be granted a deferment on federal loans, you need to meet certain criteria.
+To be granted a deferment on federal loans, borrowers need to meet certain criteria.

 You may be eligible if you’re: